douniabb/qp-xapp-dummy/README.txt

   6. Save model with the cell id name.

+prediction.py - forecast(inp, mcid, i, nobs): Forecast the (past) time series (from "liveUE") using saved model. nobs is the number of observations that want to get predicted in the future (every 10 ms)
+Default: nobs = 5
+  1. Call process() to filter columns, obtain troughput for nb cells and apply data interpolation.
+  2. Make stationary.
+  3. pred = var_model.forecast(data,nobs)
+  4. Set index timestamp for the predictions.

 # ==================================================================================
 Original E release branch - Predicts pdcpBytes only for a nb cell 'c2/B13' with VAR model.